EliCJonas/EliCJonas/README.md

 - 👯 I’m looking to collaborate on packages for auro.
 - 🤔 I’m looking for help with anything really.
 - 💬 Ask me about Auro.
 XD
-- 📫 How to reach me: Leave an issue on any of my repositories.
+- 📫 How to reach me: Leave an issue on any of my repositories, or ping me on Newnet IRC at ecjonas.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have Claude Pro.
 -->